getdnsapi/getdns-python-bindings/doc/index.rst

 Contexts
 --------

-All getdns queries happen within a *context*, and among the first tasks you'll need to do before issuing a query is to acquire one using getdns.context_create().
-A context is an opaque data structure describing the environment within which the query and replies will take place, including elements such as DNSSEC validation, whether the resolution should be performed as a recursive resolver or a stub resolver, and so on.
-The state of a given context can be queried with getdns.context_get_api_information().
+All getdns queries happen within a resolution *context*, and among the first tasks you'll need to do before issuing a query is to acquire a Context object.
+A context is an opaque object with attributes describing the environment within which the query and replies will take place, including elements such as DNSSEC validation, whether the resolution should be performed as a recursive resolver or a stub resolver, and so on.
+Individual Context attributes may be examined directly, and the overall state of a given context can be queried with the Context.get_api_information() method.

 See section 8 of the `API
 specification <http://www.vpnc.org/getdns-api/>`_